CtrlK

 Actionability

-The skill provides fully concrete, executable commands with specific flags, clear examples covering multiple scenarios, and explicit instructions for resolving test targets.
-The examples are copy-paste ready and the flag reference is comprehensive.
+The skill provides fully concrete, executable commands with specific flags, clear examples covering multiple scenarios, and explicit instructions for resolving test targets from user input.
+The examples are copy-paste ready and cover common use cases.

 3 / 3